 With Indonesia housing the world’s third largest tropical rainforest, sustainable forest management is an issue of primary importance.
 Sixty percent of Indonesia's land is forested, 37% of which are degraded to a certain degree.
 This surface is currently decreasing due to legal and illegal logging, forest fires and land conversion; Indonesian forests were thus losing 1.17 million hectares per year in early 2000’s.
 Such practices affect 40 million inhabitants living in surrounding areas, threatening livelihood in regions such as West Sumatra, NTB and Central Java, where the population is particularly vulnerable and ill-equipped to face such challenges.

-Action plans, designed as responses to this social situation, were the outcome of the workshop entitled "Building local government and community capacity to address social impact of deforestation and land degradation in Indonesia", co-organised by Andalas University and UNESCO Office, Jakarta, which brought together local governments’ officials (districts, regional and central) from the provinces, Universities of Mataram, Gadja Mada and Andalas, national and regional experts.
+Action plans, designed as responses to this social situation, were the outcome of the workshop entitled "Building local government and community capacity to address social impact of deforestation and land degradation in Indonesia", co-organised by Andalas University and UNESCO Office, Jakarta and funded by the Indonesian Government, through Indonesia Fund-in-Trust.
+The workshop brought together local governments’ officials (districts, regional and central) from the provinces, Universities of Mataram, Gadja Mada and Andalas, national and regional experts.
 UNESCO will support, as an immediate follow-up, social impact assessments in each district to feed into the development of the local government action plans.
 The latter will be implemented over 12 months and follow ups will take place in each district in the form of technical support and local workshops that UNESCO will organise in cooperation with Andalas University.

 On April 23rd, delegations from each province, led by the Heads of the districts, visited Solok District's Community Learning and Action Centre (CLAC) in Alahan Panjang.
 This visit was also attended by academics from the three provinces, representative from UNESCO Headquarters, Dr John Crowley, Deputy Director of UNESCO Jakarta Dr Shahbaz Khan and Programme Specialist for Social and Human Sciences Mr. Charaf Ahmimed.
 It was the occasion for delegations to observe and learn from this CLAC and technology transfer in agriculture and forestry that has recently been developed by Andalas University under the leadership of Vice Rector Professor Helmi, as an initiative aiming to support sustainable forestry management.
 A discussion was held following the visit in order to contribute to the elaboration of the action plans for each district.